What makes companies successful?

 Step 1: Identify a single business goal

 As our co-founder Dave Nevogt says, a huge part of the battle of running a successful business is focusing your energy and resources on the right things.
 That’s why every year we set a very specific business goal and only take on projects that directly further this goal.
 Last year, our goal was to reach $70k in Monthly Recurring Revenue.
-To achieve this, we used the to break down our yearly business goal into quarterly goals.
+To achieve this, we used the Theory of Constraints to break down our yearly business goal into quarterly goals.
 Then we broke quarterly goals down into weekly tasks:

 Step 2: Use time data to pinpoint tasks that drive ROI today